Skip to main content

 Where:

-- \( x_1, x_2, \ldots, x_n \) are the data values,
+• \( x_1, x_2, \ldots, x_n \) are the data values,

-- \( n \) is the total number of data points,
+• \( n \) is the total number of data points,

-The Significance of the Arithmetic Mean
+The Meaning of the Arithmetic Mean

-However, the mean is not always an accurate representation of data when extreme values (outliers) are present.
+However, the mean is not always an accurate representation of the data when extreme values (outliers) are present.
 A single anomalous value can significantly distort the mean, making it unrepresentative of the rest of the data.

-Example Calculation of the Arithmetic Mean
+Example of Calculating the Arithmetic Mean

 Suppose we have the following exam scores for 5 students: